 The Maritime park overlooks the bay and offers some stunning vistas as you explore the old harbor and heading into fort mason and hunt out the old gun emplacements and imagine them protecting the bay.

 On top of the big parks, there are many other smaller little green spaces that pop up all over the City.
 Small patches of green in the sprawling metropolis.
 Portsmouth Square, Wahington Square, The coit Towers Gardens, Lafete Park, Buena Vista Park all provide a little piece of rest and relaxation.

-Overall for such a huge metropolis, the city is incredibly green, with HUGE areas given over to nature, and the well-being f the resident’s souls.
+Overall for such a huge metropolis, the city is incredibly green, with HUGE areas given over to nature, and the well-being of the resident’s souls.
 This is typical of the City and one of the things that make San Fran such a remarkable location.
 There are literally hundreds of miles of footpaths and hiking trails right in the heart of the second-most densely populated city in the USA.

 5 – Watching the Cable Cars

 Cable Cars are an intrinsic part of San Francisco’s life and simply have to be a part of EVERY trip.
 However, if you are looking for FREE activities, riding the Cable Cars is out, as this costs $8 per trip!
 That money is well spent but it’s not free.

 However, you can still enjoy the Cable car spectacle as a bystander watching the cars chug up and career down San Francisco’s impossibly steep streets.
 These relics of yesteryear have a real old-world charm about them and just watching them ferry people around is a pure pleasure and you don’t have to wait in an hour-long queue for the privilege either.